tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 ## B cell reactivity in irAEs
  - **ICB induces reduction in circulating B cells, increase in CD21<sup>low</sup>PD-1<sup>+</sup> memory B cells and plasmablasts that precede and correlate with irAEs**
  - **autoantibodies present ~50% of time for irAEs**
+# Immune-related adverse events (irAE) in cancer immune checkpoint inhibitors (ICI) and survival outcomes correlation: to rechallenge or not?
+ - no difference in outcome whether or not ICI resumed after irAE-related treatment interruption
 # Immune-related adverse events of anti-PD-1 immune checkpoint inhibitors: a single center experience
  - patients who developed irAEs were younger
 # Immune-Related Gene Expression Profiling After PD-1 Blockade in Non–Small Cell Lung Carcinoma, Head and Neck Squamous Cell Carcinoma, and Melanoma